sourcegraph/about/content/blogposts/2022/new-search-ranking.md

 This launch ushers in a new era of search-result relevance, helping you find the code you’re looking for on the first try.

-Sourcegraph’s new search ranking uses a rendition of the Google [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm on source code, powered by the code symbol graph from our sophisticated Code Intelligence Platform (CIP).
+Sourcegraph’s new search ranking uses a rendition of the Google [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm on source code, powered by the code symbol graph from our sophisticated code intelligence platform (CIP).

 Code Search is now relentlessly focused on helping you find **relevant** answers.
 Consider this side-by-side comparison from an early run, with pageranked results on the left.